A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Discretization and Implementation

 where $A$ is the amplitude, $\pb$ is the polarization, $\kb$ is the direction, $w$ is the width, and $t_0$ is the time of arrival.
+Other transient excitations can be treated in an analogous manner.

-It is clear that the loop component $\rrs_i^l$ exponentially decays as the incident fields at late times, whereas the star component $\rrs_i^s$ exponentially approaches a constant since
+Because the excitation is Gaussian in time, the incident fields decay exponentially at late times.
+Consequently, the loop contribution $\rrs_i^l$, which directly follows the transient behavior of the fields, also decays exponentially.
+In contrast, the star component $\rrs_i^s$ approaches a constant value.
+This behavior can be understood by noting that the time integral of the Gaussian pulse satisfies

-In fact, the approaching constant is also zero, as the gradient of a constant field is zero.
-In practice, however, $\rrs_i^s$ may not decay due to numerical errors and should be explicitly set to zero to yield stable and accurate solutions \cite{ADC+2021}.
-In the time-domain implementation, it can easily be done by truncating the star component $\rrs_i^s$ at late times, a procedure reminiscent of the truncation of the off-diagonal blocks of $\QQs_i^{sl}$.
+which yields a finite steady-state contribution.
+Nevertheless, this limiting constant does not generate a physical field, since the gradient of a spatially constant potential vanishes.
+Hence, the true steady-state contribution should be zero.
+In practice, however, numerical errors may prevent $\rrs_i^s$ from decaying completely, leading to spurious late-time residues and potential instability.
+To ensure stable solutions, the star component should therefore be explicitly forced to zero at late times \cite{ADC+2021}.
+In time-domain implementations, this can be achieved by truncating $\rrs_i^s$ after the transient has passed, a procedure analogous to the truncation applied to the off-diagonal blocks of $\QQs_i^{sl}$.

-In conclusion, \eqref{eq:fulldis_PMCHWT} is the preconditioned and regularized TD-PMCHWT formulation (shorten as qHP TD-PMCHWT), with the right-hand side vectors defined by \eqref{eq:rhs} and the matrix blocks computed as follows:
+In conclusion, \eqref{eq:fulldis_PMCHWT} is the preconditioned and regularized TD-PMCHWT formulation (shorten as the qHP TD-PMCHWT), with the right-hand side vectors defined by \eqref{eq:rhs} and the matrix blocks computed as follows: